rexich/tips/docs/chef.md

 [Berkshelf](https://docs.chef.io/berkshelf.html) is a dependency manager for Chef cookbooks.
-It lets the user specify the cookbooks their project needs, and will automatically resolve which cookbooks depend on the specified ones and download them all.
-Afterwards, they can be uploaded in bulk to the Chef server, instead of one-by-one using `knife`.
+It lets the user specify the cookbooks their project needs, and will automatically resolve which cookbooks depend on the specified ones and download all of them.
+Afterwards, they can be uploaded in bulk to a Chef server, instead of one-by-one with `knife`.

 Getting cookbooks and their dependencies from the supermarket is done by writing a Berksfile in the project's top directory and provide a